Avokadoen/ecez/README.md

         Position,
         HelloWorldMsg,
         // ...
-    }).WithSystems(.{
+    }).WithEvents(.{
+        Event("updateLoop", .{
             // here we see that 'calculateDamage', 'printHelloWorld' and 'applyDrag'
             // can be executed in parallel
             Systems.calculateDamage,
             Systems.printHelloWorld,
             // Apply drag reduce velocity over time Systems.applyDrag,
             // Move moves all entities with a Postion and Velocity component.
             // We need to make sure any drag has been applied
             // to a velocity before applying velocity to the position.
             // We also have to make sure that a new "hello world" is visible in the
             // terminal as well because why not :)
             DependOn(Systems.move, .{Systems.applyDrag, Systems.printHelloWorld})
+        }, .{})
     }).init(allocator, .{});
 ```